Imaan Healthcare - Flu Vaccination Service

-Due to the Coronavirus outbreak and subsequent lockdown in March 2020, there are new additions to the ‘at-risk’ category for 2020 and into 2021.
-Social care workers, hospice workers, carers aged 18 or over, children aged 2 to 11, and household contacts of immunocompromised individuals who are aged 18 or over.
+Due to the Coronavirus outbreak and subsequent lockdowns, there are new additions to the ‘at-risk’ category for 2021 and into 2022.
 For more information on the importance of flu vaccinations during the COVID-19 pandemic, you can read our blog on the subject.

 Health tips for those who have received the flu vaccination

 After getting vaccinated, good health practices also act as a line of defence against the winter flu.
 At Imaan Healthcare, our clinician tips for practising good health habits to avoid the flu:

 - Avoid close contact with those who are sick, or show signs of flu,

 - If you have flu symptoms, stay home from school or work for at least 24 hours,

 - Use a tissue to cover your nose and mouth when sneezing and coughing to avoid transmission,